jsnyde0/django-starter/README.md

 ## Running Without Docker

-If you prefer to run without Docker:
+If you prefer to run without Docker, you will need to set up a PostgreSQL database locally and update your `.env` file accordingly.
+Follow these steps:

 1. Set up a PostgreSQL database locally
 2. Run migrations: